When: 2017-10-19 12:00,2017-10-21 18:00

 Where: Södertörn University, Färgfabriken, and Moderna Museet in Stockholm

-Organiser: The conference is organised by the Center for Baltic and East European Studies (CBEES) and School of Culture and Education.
+Organiser: The conference is organised by the Centre for Baltic and East European Studies (CBEES) and the School of Culture and Education, Södertörn University.

 Event language: English

-Research linked to the Baltic region and Eastern Europe: Yes
+Research linked to the Baltic region and Eastern Europe: Ja

 1917-2017: Hundred Years of Russian Revolution in Art and Aesthetics